wp-plugins/drop-shadow-boxes/readme.txt

 == ChangeLog ==

+= 1.4.2 =
+1. changed icon for the new WordPress UI
+1. fixed issue with multisite WordPress where icon wasn't appearing

 = 1.4 =
 1. added shortcode attribute effect_shadow_color
 1. fixed alignment to allow boxes to sit side by side